NikVolf/onchain-tests/README.md

-# Gear off-chain & on-chain tests tools
+# Cargo gtest tool

-Various tools and libraries to facilitate stability of your Gear programs and any Gear network as a whole.
+Along with various tools and libraries to facilitate stability of your Gear programs and any Gear network as a whole.
 We plan to use this to test for regressions and backward compatibility.

 ## How to use